Cihtong: Name

+Cihtong was named after Cihtong Lane (莿桐巷 (Chhì-tông-hāng)).
+Before the Qing Dynasty era, Erythrina flowers (刺桐 (cìhtóng, cìtóng, chhì-tông)) flourished in the then-unpopulated area.
+The first settlers chose a small lane there to establish a village, which had flowers spread throughout its length.

 Geography

 Administrative divisions

 The township comprises 14 villages: Citong, Damei, Gancuo, Ganxi, Liuge, Mayuan, Puwei, Puzi, Raoping, Sihe, Wuhua, Xinggui, Xingtong and Yihe.

 Economy

 The township main economy is agriculture.
 It produces paddy rice mainly along the northern township border with Zhuoshui River in which the output is the highest in the county.